ernestosjunior/pybank-app/README.md

 ## Getting Started

+First, create the .env file on project root and include the variables in .env.example.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev